GRACeFUL-project/GRACe/docker_dist/README.md

 # Docker container

-Instructions for building Docker-image with examples.
+Instructions for building Docker-image with the GRACe server.

 ## Overview